TanStack/router/docs/framework/react/guide/preloading.md

 }
 ```

-If you need to preload only js chunk of the route, you can use the router's `preloadRouteChunk` method.
-It accepts route object and returns a promise that resolves when the route chunk is preloaded.
+If you need to preload only the JS chunk of a route, you can use the router's `loadRouteChunk` method.
+It accepts a route object and returns a promise that resolves when the route chunk is loaded.

 ```tsx
 function Component() {